 When the power begins to fail, the CPU is interrupted from its current task and the system is shut down.
-All system variables are maintained in battery backed RAM.
-The real time clock continues to keep time and the CPU registers are maintained.
+All system variables are maintained in MRAM.
 When the power is restored, the settings that were present before the power failed are restored, with the exception of the operation of the pulser.